pgleghorn/JarFix/README.md

 # JarFix

 Quick tool to "patch" a specific class in a jar file, replacing all occurrences of target string.
 NOTE: This tool is merely altering the class file directly in the jar, it is not decompiling / recompiling, and so can easily result in a broken jar if you are not careful what you are doing.

+## Usage

-The jar to change, class, and string to search & replace are given in a properties file jarfix.properties:
+Edit jarfix.properties to specify the jar and class to change, and the search & replace strings:

 ~~~~
 jarfile=[path/to/the/jarfile.jar]